lelaboratoire/rethink-prs-ms/manuscript.md

 ## Abstract

-This study reformulates the PRS.
+This study expands the PRS to account for gene-gene interaction effects.

 ## Introduction